 The enthusiastic response from the Hana Elementary students, teachers and participating kūpuna, was shared by Kula El, Pomaikaʻi El, and the local Hana radio station.
 Social media was a-buzz that week!

 After their performance, Becky Lind, Executive Director of Hana Arts, captured this short video of Aunty Puna thanking each of the students who participated in their special project!
 The students were proud of their work and it showed!

 Hana Days Gone By, featuring the 4th & 5th Grade Students of Hana Elementary School

-We have so many new friends and new community members to thank for this pilot project of OUR KŪPUNA AND THE ʻĀINA!
+When We Shine gained many new friends and community membersʻ support of whom we want to thank for this pilot project of OUR KŪPUNA AND THE ʻĀINA!

-We are delighted and so appreciative of our new community partner, Hana Arts, for their skills, expertise and position as arts advocates in the Hana community and we look forward to many more collaboratons!
+We so appreciative of our new community partner, Hana Arts, for their skills, expertise and position as arts advocates in the Hana community!
+More, please!

-To the 4th and 5th Grade Teachers, Beth and Grant Senner, our abiding admiration and humble Mahalo for your willingness, your time and for sharing your amazing students with us!
+To the 4th and 5th Grade Teachers, Beth and Grant Senner, our Humble Thanks for your willingness and your time in for sharing your amazing students with us!

-We are encouraged by the overwhelming positive response from teachers, students and the administration of these schools to continue exploring ad offering more ways we can share the children's music video message with all of Hawaiʻi and the world.
-If you would like to participate, please contact us at email@example.com.
+We are encouraged by the overwhelming positive response from teachers, students and the administration of Hana and the other schools we work with to continue exploring and offering more ways we can share the children's music video message with all of Hawaiʻi and the world.
+If you would like to join in, please contact us at email@example.com.